Brand Growth & SEO

 Coordinate Retargeting with Email Marketing for a Multi-Touch Approach

 Retargeting and email marketing should be the best of friends.
-Too often, marketers make them out to be solo acts when, in reality, together, they can be magic.
+Too often, marketers portray them as solo acts when, in reality, together, they can be magical.

-Visualise this: a would-be customer visits your site but doesn't purchase.
+Visualise this: a potential customer visits your site but doesn't make a purchase.

-And just like that, you have created this multitouch experience feeling part of a story, not disparate attempts to capture their attention.
+And just like that, you have created a multitouch experience, making them feel part of a story, not disparate attempts to capture their attention.

 This isn't about repetition; it's about reinforcement.

-Email can detail the offering and give more context, even special incentives.
-Retargeting follows up subtly, keeping your brand at the top of your mind without overwhelming the user.
+Email can provide more detail about the offering and offer additional context, including special incentives.
+Retargeting follows up subtly, keeping your brand at the forefront of the user's mind without overwhelming them.

 Together, they work like a well-coordinated dance wherein each step is made to bring the customer closer to conversion.